Daniel Freund: Political career

-Early beginnings

 In 2005, Freund joined the political party the Alliance 90/The Greens.
 From 2013 to 2019, he became active in the party's working group on European affairs as a coopted member and later as deputy spokesperson and cooptee of the German Association for European Affairs.

+Since 2019, he has been an advisory member of the NRW Greens' state executive committee and co-chair of the North-Rhine-Westphalian Greens' delegation to the European Parliament together with Alexandra Geese and Terry Reintke.
+He is involved in party committees such as the party's working group BAG Europa, the BAG Recht und Demokratie, the State Diversity Council and the Netzwerk lebendige Demokratie.

-Member of the European Parliament, 2019–present
+Member of the European Parliament, 2019–2024

 During his party's federal congress in November 2018 in Leipzig, Freund was elected to the 20th position on its list for the European Parliament elections of 2019.
 His party, which is a member of the Greens / EFA Group, won 20.5% of the votes in the elections (21 of the 96 German mandates).

 Freund is a member of the Committee on Budgetary Control and the Committee on Constitutional Affairs.
 In these capacities, he has served as his parliamentary group's rapporteur on a 2020 plan that linked member states’ access to the budget of the European Union to respect of the rule of law.
 In the Committee on Constitutional Affairs, he is the coordinator for the Greens/EFA group and a member of the Working Group on the Conference on the Future of Europe.
 In 2022, he also joined the Special Committee on foreign interference in all democratic processes in the European Union.
 Freund is also a deputy member of the Committee on Transport and Tourism.